teamirteklu/teamirteklu/README.md

 What's up I’m @teamirteklu

 I'm currently learning HTML CSS & JavaScript.
-I'm mostly planning on working alone but I'll be posting my projects on here soon, so if any interest you dont hesitate to contact me!
+I'm mostly planning on working alone but I'll be posting my projects on here soon, so if any interest you don't hesitate to contact me!

 You can reach me at teamirteklu@gmail.com!